Properties of a CRM system

 Dashboard features are incredibly handy for the individual flow of information.
 You can easily retrieve figures, forecasts and reports, depending on your department and relevance.
 But also expand useful widgets*.
 Dashboards are especially useful for managers and managers to keep an overview.

-Sales functions as properties of a CRM system
+Functions for sales as fundamental properties of a CRM system

 Opportunity Management & Sales Control